-34 Testimony of Arthur E. Wilmarth, Jr., Professor of Law, George Washington University Law School, before the Subcommittee on Financial Institutions and Consumer Credit of the House Financial Services Committee, April 26, 2007.
+Testimony of Arthur E. Wilmarth, Jr., Professor of Law, George Washington University Law School, before the

 SECTION 3: ERRORS OF OMISSION AND COMMISSION BY THE FEDERAL BANK REGULATORS

 Current regulators may already have some of the powers that the new agency would be given, but they haven't used them.
 Conflicts of interest and a lack of will work against consumer enforcement.
 In this section, we detail numerous actions and inactions by the federal banking regulators that have led to or encouraged unfair practices, higher prices for consumers, and less competition.